carpentries-incubator/intro-to-modern-fortran/learners/setup.md

 ### Alternative Download Method

-If the tar file download fails the exercises and data sets are in this lessons GitHub repository:
+If the tar file download fails, the exercises and data sets are in this lessons GitHub repository:

 ```bash